 - Normal Color Vision

-- Must be able to pass a physical fitness test and swim test prior to graduation from basic training and OCS
+- Must be able to pass a physical fitness test and swim test prior to graduation from bootcamp and OCS.

 - Test Score: Receive a qualifying score in one of the following (test scores are valid indefinitely):

 - ASVAB: 109 GT (General Technical score: sum of Arithmetic Reasoning (AR) and Verbal (VE) scores, taken after 1 July 2004)

 - ASVAB: 110 GT (if taken before 1 July 2004)

 - SAT: 1000 (Combined score, taken prior to 1 April 1995)

 - SAT I: 1100 (Combined score, taken from 1 April 1995 to 31 March 2005)